 • Sperm are also analyzed to determine how well they float (sperm motility) and also to be sure that many have normal structure.

 • Not all sperm in a specimen of semen will be absolutely normal.
 Some can be immature, and a few may have abnormalities of the head or tail.
 A normal semen sample will comprise no more than 25% abnormal forms of sperm.

 • Volume of the semen sample is crucial.
 An abnormal quantity of semen could influence the ability of the sperm to successfully fertilize an ovum.

-Issues with the male anatomy can cause semen to be ejaculated not from the penis, but to the bladder; and scarring from previous infections can interfere with ejaculation.
-Studies continue to discover causes of male infertility.
+Issues with the male anatomy can cause semen to be ejaculated not from the penis, but to the bladder, and scarring from previous infections can interfere with ejaculation.
+Studies continue to discover the causes of male infertility.

 The first step in diagnosing ovulatory problems is to be certain an ovum has been produced monthly.
 Turns out that around the time of ovulation, a woman's morning body temperature is slightly higher than normal.
 A woman can measure and record temperatures daily and a graph can be drawn to show whether ovulation has occurred.
 Just prior to ovulation, the Luteinizing hormone (LH) is released and a simple urine test could be done to check if LH has been released around the time that ovulation is anticipated.

 Pelvic adhesions are fibrous scars that block the fallopian tubes and prevent the sperm from reaching the egg, thereby causing infertility.
 These scars may be the result of previous infections, such as pelvic inflammatory disease, or illnesses after abortions or prior births.
 Previous abdominal surgeries may also leave behind discoloration.